dgcofer/GGCChat/README.md

 Building
 ---------
-To build you need Apache [Ant][http://ant.apache.org/bindownload.cgi] After setting up ant to run on the command line run ant build to compile or ant jars to create jar files for the server and client
+To build you need Apache [Ant](http://ant.apache.org/bindownload.cgi) After setting up ant to run on the command line run `ant jars` to create jar files for the server and client

 TODO
 =====